-This measure forms part of the Australian Agriculture and Export Growth Plan, and sits within the department's Portfolio Budget Statement (PBS) Outcome 1.10 - Agricultural Resources.
-It extends the 2014-15 Budget measure titled A Competitive Agriculture Sector - improved access to agricultural and veterinary chemicals, which was scheduled to terminate on 30 June 2018.
+This measure forms part of the Australian Agriculture and Export Growth Plan, and sits within the department's Portfolio Budget Statement (PBS) Outcome 3.10 - Agricultural Resources.

 Access to safe and effective agvet chemicals is important to Australian agricultural and livestock industries, the community and the environment.
 Agvet chemicals sold in Australia must be authorised by the Australian Pesticides and Veterinary Medicines Authority (APVMA), via registration or permit.
 The APVMA must also approve the specific uses of every product, based on its assessment of information contained in a comprehensive data package provided by applicants.